 — Wm.
 Eaton, Zeteo Editor

 [*] In his 1949 Lettre aux Américains, Jean Cocteau makes a similar point, and a good one.
 Americans (or foreigners, more generally, we might say) don’t read French literature; we read a book here, a book there.
 Even if we read the original French texts, since we have not read the works surrounding these individual volumes, we cannot understand them.
 Or rather, we might say, our understandings are eccentric.
 I have at times argued that, for something like this reason, Americans have “misread” much of Sartre.
-But all readings are, in a sense, misreadings, and if we have been able to make our own, meaningful Sartre (or Freud, Plato, etc.), or if M Le Gaufey is able to help the French make their own, meaningful Larkin—more power to us?
+But all readings are, in a sense, misreadings, and if we have been able to make our own, meaningful Sartre (or Freud, Plato, etc.), or if M Le Gaufey is able to help the French make their own, meaningful Larkin—more power to all of us?

-Cocteau, on page 61, writes of « des steppes mortes qui doivent s’étendre à vos yeux entre une de nos œuvres et une autre, qui vous sont parvenues sans lien entre elles et comme les épaves d’un navire. » The lifeless steppes that must extend before your [Americans’] eyes between one of our works and another, which have come to you without links between them and like bits from a shipwreck.
+Cocteau writes of « des steppes mortes qui doivent s’étendre à vos yeux entre une de nos œuvres et une autre, qui vous sont parvenues sans lien entre elles et comme les épaves d’un navire. » The lifeless steppes that must extend before your [Americans’] eyes between one of our works and another, which have come to you without links between them and like bits from a shipwreck.

 [†] Larkin’s remark is from his interview in the Paris Review.
 “Metrical perfection” is a phrase from the poet Derek Walcott in the New York Review of Books.
 In the same vein, Walcott writes: